 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in the UMC facility and on our website noted above.
 The notice will contain on the first page, in the top right-hand corner, the effective date.
 In addition, each time you visit UMC to receive health care services, we will make available a copy of the current notice in effect.

-If you have questions and would like additional information, you may contact the UMC Privacy Officer [805 Peter Bryce Boluevard, Tuscaloosa, AL 35401].
+If you have questions and would like additional information, you may contact the UMC Privacy Officer, Heather Sheffield, at (205) 348-1231.

-If you believe your privacy rights have been violated, you may file a complaint with UMC Privacy Officer or with the Secretary of the Department of Health and Human Services.
-To file a complaint with UMC Privacy Officer, contact Jan Chaisson, Director of Medical Records, 348-1231.
+If you believe your privacy rights have been violated, you may file a complaint with the UMC Privacy Officer or with the Secretary of the Department of Health and Human Services.
+To file a complaint with the UMC Privacy Officer, Heather Sheffield, call (205) 348-1231.
 All complaints must be submitted in writing.
-Your complaint may be shared with the UA Privacy and Security Officers and others at the University who assist the UMC Privacy Officer with HIPAA compliance.
+Your complaint may be shared with the UA Privacy and Security Officers and others at The University of Alabama who assist the UMC Privacy Officer with HIPAA compliance.

 You will not be penalized or retaliated against for filing a complaint.

 The effective date of the notice is September 23, 2013.